HayaaQutaishat/Articles-Application/README.md

   - edit_comment view: This view grabs user's input when click on edit button, and update the databse by the new comment text that the user typed.
   - delete_article view: This view allow users to delete article objects from database using delete() method.
   - rating view: This view allow users to rate an article and add this rate to tha database.
+- models.py:
+  - User model: It's a custom user model (a subclass) of the AbstractUser model.
+  - Categories model: It contains image and type fields.
+  - Article model: It contains title, author, brief, text, date, category, read_later fields.
+It also contains @classmethod decorator which is an expression that gets evaluated after your function is defined.
+In this case I'm using this @classmethod to create article objects and save them to the database.
+  - Comment model: It contains comment, article, user and time fields.
+It also contains @classmethod decorator in order to create comment objects and save them to the database.
+  - Profile model: It contains user and about fields.
+  - Rating model: It contains user, article and score fields.
+It also contains @classmethod decorator in order to create rating objects and save them to the database.

 ## Setup :